What is Lean?

 Initially, Jidoka applied to solving mechanical problems at Toyota.
 But its success led to applying Jidoka to the workforce: managers insist that a team member stops a process if they discover a problem.

-The rest of the team then comes together to share skills, knowledge and understanding to solve problems.
 The beneficial side effects are the multi-skilling of the workforce and continually improving workplace processes.

 That leads to the “Toyota House of Quality“…